FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 **NOTE:** NIST recently updated their recommendation regarding password complexity and security.
 The new standard suggests that passwords should be more than 10 characters, not contain a single common word, and not be a breached password.
 The older requirements that require different types of characters and require users to change their password frequently are not longer part of the recommendation.

 **ADDITIONAL NOTE:** Even though NIST has updated their recommendations, many other standards still require passwords using the complexity requirements in the sample code above.
-If your application is for a regulated purposed, you should check out the [Password Checklist](https://fusionauth.io/resources/password-security-compliance-checklist.pdf).
+If your application is for a regulated purposed, you should check out the [Password Security Compliance Checklist](/resources/password-security-compliance-checklist.pdf).

 In addition to password validation, you should never store passwords in plain-text.
 Passwords should always be hashed using a strong, one-way hash algorithm.
 The hash is then stored in the database.
 When a user logs in, you will perform the same hashing on the password they provide on the login form and compare it with the hash in the database.